Luis Robert Player Props: White Sox vs. Phillies

-On Tuesday, Luis Robert (on the back of going 0-for-3) and the Chicago White Sox face the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
-First pitch is at 4:10 PM ET.
+After going 0-for-3 in his last game, Luis Robert and the Chicago White Sox take on the Philadelphia Phillies (who will start Taijuan Walker) at 2:10 PM ET on Wednesday.

-In his most recent game he had a hitless showing (0-for-3) against the Orioles.
+In his last game he had a hitless showing (0-for-3) against the Phillies.

 Luis Robert Game Info & Props vs. the Phillies